Importance sampling squared for Bayesian inference in latent variable models: Introduction

-A critical issue in practice is the choice of the number of particles $N$.
-A large $N$ gives a more accurate estimate of the likelihood at greater computational cost, while a small $N$ would lead to a very large estimator variance.
-We provide theory and practical guidelines on selecting $N$ to obtain an optimal tradeoff between accuracy and computational cost.
-Our results show that the efficiency of $\IS^2$ is weakly sensitive to the number of particles around its optimal value.
-Moreover, the loss of efficiency decreases at worse linearly when we choose $N$ higher than the optimal value, whereas the efficiency can deteriorate exponentially when $N$ is below the optimal.
+A critical implementation issue is the choice of the number of particles $N$ for estimating the likelihood.
+A large $N$ gives a more accurate estimate of the likelihood at greater computational cost, while a small $N$ can lead to an estimator with a very large variance.
+We provide theoretical and practical guidelines on how to select $N$ to obtain an optimal tradeoff between accuracy and computational cost.
+Our results show that the efficiency of $\IS^2$ is weakly sensitive to the number of particles around the optimal value.
+Moreover, the loss of efficiency decreases at worst linearly when we choose $N$ higher than the optimal value, whereas the efficiency can deteriorate exponentially when $N$ deviates appreciably below its optimal value.
 We therefore advocate a conservative choice of $N$ in practice.
+We propose two approaches for selecting the number of particles.
+The first approach is static because it selects the same number of particles for all parameter values.
+The second approach is dynamic because it selects the optimal number of particles depending on the parameter values.
+We show both theoretically, in section \ref{SSS: static dynamic number of particles} of the supplementary material, and empirically, in section~\ref{sec:likeval1} of the supplementary material, that the dynamic approach can be much more efficient than the static approach.

-\cite{Beaumont:2003} develops a Markov chain Monte Carlo (MCMC) scheme to carry out Bayesian inference with an estimated likelihood. \cite{Andrieu:2009} formally study Beaumont's method and give conditions under which the chain converges. \cite{Andrieu:2010} use MCMC for inference in state space models where the likelihood is estimated by the particle filter. \cite{Pitt:2012} and \cite{Doucet:2013} discuss the issue of the optimal number of particles to be used in likelihood estimation. \cite{Chopin:2012} consider a sequential Monte Carlo procedure for sequential inference in space state models in which the intractable likelihood increments are estimated by sequential Monte Carlo, calling their method SMC$^2$.
+Our method relates to alternative approaches to Bayesian inference for models with intractable likelihoods. \cite{Beaumont:2003} develops a pseudo marginal Metropolis Hastings (PMMH) scheme to carry out Bayesian inference with an estimated likelihood. \cite{Andrieu:2009} formally study Beaumont's method and give conditions under which the chain converges. \cite{Andrieu:2010} use MCMC for inference in state space models where the likelihood is estimated by the particle filter, and \cite{Pitt:2012} and \cite{Doucet:2014} discuss the issue of the optimal number of particles to be used in likelihood estimation.
+The SMC$^2$ method of \cite{Chopin:2012} is a sequential Monte Carlo procedure for inference in space state models in which intractable likelihood contributions are estimated by random weight particle filters.
+The initialisation step in their algorithm corresponds to IS$^2$ for an initial set of observations using the prior as a proposal for the parameters.